Verlic/deep-clear-require/README.md

-# deep-clear-require
+# Deep Clear Require

-Clears a required module from cache, including child references
+Clears a required module from cache, including any child references.